What Natural Cleaning Products are Best, and How to Use Them?

 It can be difficult to find natural cleaning products that work.
 But from our research, these all-purpose natural cleaning products provide fantastic results without producing potent chemicals and pungent smells – perfect for everyday cleaning tasks!

-Here’s the main things that vinegar can be used for when cleaning:
+Here are the main things that vinegar can be used for when cleaning:

 Removing smells: A cup of vinegar added to washing up water will get rid of those sometimes hard to shift smells in Tupperware.
 You can also add a 1/2-teaspoon vinegar to a 4-ounce spray bottle and then fill it with distilled water and add a few drops of your favourite oil.
 If you spray this on your carpet or your furniture, then it will get rid of smells.